Prismatic-Bending Transformable (PBT) Joint for a Modular, Foldable Manipulator with Enhanced Reachability and Dexterity: Introduction

-The paper is organized as follows: Section \ref{sec:concept} introduces the transformation between prismatic and bending modes in the PBT design.
-Section \ref{sec:design} details the PBT Joint’s design and its integration into modular manipulators.
-Section \ref{sec:kinematics} analyzes the kinematics and manipulability of a dual-unit system.
-Section \ref{sec:experiments} presents experimental validations for single joints and modular systems, followed by the conclusion and future work.
+The paper is organized as follows: Section~\ref{sec:concept} introduces the concept of the PBT Joint.
+Section~\ref{sec:design} describes the joint’s design and its integration into modular manipulators.
+Section~\ref{sec:kinematics} analyzes the kinematics, dynamics, and manipulability.
+Section~\ref{sec:experiments} presents experimental validations for both single joints and modular systems.
+The paper concludes with a summary and discussion of future work.